 Your breasts initially produce colostrum, which despite seeming to be a small volume, is rich in nutrients and antibodies.
 Your milk supply will come in approximately 3-5 days after delivery.
 Milk production works on the principle of supply and demand.
 The more your baby breastfeeds, the more milk you will produce.
 Babies who are given supplemental bottles of water or formula breastfeed less frequently, decreasing the breast milk supply.
 Babies need to be breast fed at least 8-12 times in 24 hours in the first 2-4 weeks.
 Most infants will feed every 2-3 hours.
 It takes the average infant approximately 10-15 minutes to empty a breast.

-There are several signs that will ensure you your baby is getting enough breast milk:
+Once your milk is in, there are several signs that will ensure you your baby is getting enough breast milk:

 As a breastfeeding mother, you need to eat a healthy, well balanced diet and drink plenty of fluid.
 Contrary to popular belief, there are no specific foods that must be avoided by a nursing mother.
 There are very few illnesses or medications which are contradictions for breastfeeding.
 If you are given medication by another physician, please contact our office if you have been told to stop nursing.
 We can help you determine whether pumping may be helpful for a short time until your illness or course of medication has resolved or another medication might be more compatible.